neondatabase/neon/CONTRIBUTING.md

 ## How do I make build-tools image "pinned"

-We don't use `build-tools:pinned` in the CI pipeline anymore, but it's convinient to keep it updated for local runs.
 It's possible to update the `pinned` tag of the `build-tools` image using the `update-build-tools-image-tag.yml` workflow.

 ```bash